sljur/Super_Scouts/project_documentation/deliverable_7_verification_and_validation.md

 - Yes; actually, Dave seemed to already be way ahead of me in adding and removing stuff, even without my explanations.<br>

 Did the users’ actions produce the results they expected?
-- Not exactly; because some of the functions, though present, don’t actually work, they were some moments of ‘Why is this not working?
+- Not exactly; because some of the functions, though present, don’t actually work, there were some moments of ‘Why is this not working?
 It looks like it should work.
 Where is the action?”
-A noticeable moment was when Dave clicked the profile button expecting to be linked to a profile page; it was the first thing he checked for, and was confused when he wasn’t linked, which was a surprise for me.
+A noticeable moment was when Dave clicked the profile button expecting to be linked to a profile page; it was the first thing he checked and was confused when he wasn’t linked, which was a surprise for me.
 I knew it was an important feature we hadn’t been able to implement, but not how much.<br>

 What did the users like the most?
 - The game, because it was fully working; but Dave did appreciate the Calendar (Because it is pretty and showed the date) and liked that the progression tracker did at least create a list of things.
 But especially the game, because there was something to focus on and do.
-It wasn’t just a straight up organizational website.<br>
+It wasn’t just a straight-up organizational website.<br>

 Is your value proposition accomplished?
 - Not fully; we wanted to be able to facilitate communication between members of a group and allow communication and organization of events, but we weren’t able to implement everything to a standard where it could be fully usable as a website for what we wanted.
-We have a really good foundation (According to interviewee Dave, at least) but there’ a lot of extra things we would need to add in order to make it workable fro the masses.<br>
+We have a really good foundation (According to interviewee Dave, at least) but there’s a lot of extra things we would need to add in order to make it workable fro the masses.<br>

 ### Interview: 3<br>
 **Summary:** I will put content here;<br>
 **Interviewer:** Evan Palmisano<br>
 **Interviewee** Therese Palmisano<br>
 **Date:** December 1st, 2023; Thursday at 7:30pm <br>
-**Consumer Segments:** Therese is a key member of the Boy Scout community serving as committe chair for Troop 119.
+**Consumer Segments:** Therese is a key member of the Boy Scout community serving as committee chair for Troop 119.
 She has also served as staff for National Youth Leadership Training for the BSA and has received several awards in scouting such as the Scouter of the Year, and the Distric Award of Merit.<br>

 <br>**Key Insights:**<br>
 - :: Soon to be added ::